Not only is stuffing one of the best parts of a roast dinner, it can be used in all manner of recipes. We’ve picked ten new ways with stuffing.

 You can make your stuffing up to three months ahead of serving.
 Shape your uncooked mix into walnut-sized balls, then open-freeze on a parchment-lined tray.
 When frozen, transfer to a food bag.

 Stuffing can be baked directly from the freezer.
 Just add ten minutes to the cooking time and ensure your balls are hot throughout.

 If you want to fill a bird with stuffing, we have a video guide to show you how, including tips on how to secure your stuffing in the cavity, and how to enhance the flavour with butter and aromatics

-Food editor, Cassie Best: I make one batch of classic stuffing and another more festive version with added cranberries, nuts and spices to cater for all my fussy eaters.
-I love the crispy edge bits so I always cook my stuffing in a much shallower tray to maximise crispiness!
+Food editor Cassie Best: I make one batch of classic stuffing and another more festive version with added cranberries, nuts and spices to cater for all.
+I love the crispy edges so I always cook my stuffing in a much shallower tray to maximise crispiness!
 Any leftover stuffing is great fried up in a hash or in a Boxing Day pie.

-Senior food editor, Barney Desmazery: I make a bread-based stuffing as well as a meat one.
-The breadcrumb version is made with leeks and Parmesan – perfect for my vegetarian guests.
+Skills & shows editor Barney Desmazery: I make a bread-based stuffing as well as a meat one.
+The breadcrumb version is made with leeks and parmesan – perfect for my vegetarian guests.

 Our top 10 ways with stuffing

 Give Yule log a whole new meaning by serving your seasonal sausagemeat stuffing as a pretty cylindrical centrepiece.
 Wrap in bacon and serve in thick slices.